 - In cold climates solar thermal systems are prone to damage through freezing.

-- During summer months, excess heat generated from solar thermal systems is lost, whereas excess power generated by PV panels can be fed back into the power grid.
+- During summer months, excess heat generated from solar thermal systems can cause damage, and also amounts to a lost opportunity to collect heat, whereas excess power generated by PV panels can be fed back into the power grid.

-- Thermal solar systems do not lend themselves well to trackers (panels that follow the sun to maximize efficiency) which is quite common with PV systems.
+- Thermal solar systems do not lend themselves well to solar trackers (panels that follow the sun to maximize efficiency) which is not uncommon to see with PV solar systems.

 - On average, a photovoltaic system has a much longer service life than a solar thermal system.